 With Qualify Me! we help turn your skills and experience in a nationally recognised qualification.

 If you have experience and knowledge in your field of work, then you may be eligible or at least very close to attain a related qualification via RPL.
 Think about it, do you have more knowledge and experience than that kid that just graduated from TAFE?

 That’s where Qualify Me! comes in.
-We recognise your experience and overseas qualification with a nationally recognised qualification, and fill in any gaps you have with our easy & fast RPL and simple gap training programs.
+We recognise your experience and overseas qualification with a nationally recognised qualification, and fill in any gaps you have with our easy & fast gap training programs.

 Essentially a recognition of prior learning may mean that you do not have to complete all the modules, maybe none of them, in a given course of study to attain the full qualification.

 RPL is important in many ways:

-Before commencing the RPL process, you may find it useful to complete our free skill assessment.
+Before commencing the process, you may find it useful to complete our free skill assessment.
 This will guide you as to which of the courses that are currently available are aligned with your existing skills and experience.

-During the RPL process, an RPL assessor will compare your skills with the industry standards for the course of study or qualification you are interested in completing or will match them against the qualifications that are currently available.
+During the process, an assessor will compare your skills with the industry standards for the course of study or qualification you are interested in completing or will match them against the qualifications that are currently available.

 Anyone who has previous knowledge, experience, or skills that are relevant to the course of study that they want to complete can apply for this process regardless of whether your training or experience was in Australia or abroad.
 To be successful, you need to be able to provide evidence of the skills and knowledge you have gained.